luisMolina95/cc/18 - node c plugin/README.md

-# How to Compile a C++ Addon for Node.js Without Using Node-Gyp
+# How to Compile a C++ Addon for Node.js on Windows and Linux Without Using Node-Gyp